apollographql/rover-init-starters/CONTRIBUTING.md

 When making breaking changes to existing templates:

 1. Clearly document the changes in your PR description.
-2. Update the template's getting-started documentation to reflect the changes.
+2. Update the template's GETTING_STARTED documentation to reflect the changes.
 3. If removing or updating `manifest.json` fields:
    - Document any removed or changed fields.
    - Provide migration steps if applicable.